 What work did you perform in the tax year to overcome the scientific or technological uncertainties described in line 242?

-To address the above challenges and meet the company’s business objectives, we established the SGL Modernization Program with the following scope: an end to end review and assessment of current business processes, technology, and organizational structure, an understanding and documentation of requirements for the future strategy, a design, development and delivery of integrated solutions for dispatch management, fleet management, human resource management, finance management, warehousing, repairs and maintenance.

-For the SGL Modernization Program, we had to find a suite of technology vendors and proprietary software to integrate various APIs.

 We had to research options for compatibility and performance.
 We selected Microsoft Azure™ for cloud services.
 The client existed in a Microsoft environment upon commencement.
 Staying with Microsoft was a logical choice for them.
 The Azure API allowed all needed hooks to integrate existing functionality.
 We selected Samsara™ for GPS Tracking devices.
 It had an open API that allowed us to blend with Azure.
 We selected IngramMicro™ for supply chain efficiency and tracking.
 They also had an open API that allowed us the freedom to work with Azure and Samsara.